top of page

 Building and Maintaining Friendships in Midlife

-As we age, it may become more challenging to meet new people and maintain existing friendships due to busy schedules and evolving priorities.
+As we age, meeting new people and maintaining friendships may become more challenging due to busy schedules and evolving priorities.
 However, it’s essential to make a conscious effort to nurture these relationships.
 Here are some tips for building and maintaining meaningful friendships in midlife:

 1. Prioritize Quality Over Quantity